 How often do your supervisors ask how your trainee, solicitor, paralegal or support staff are feeling?
 Our workload as professionals can be challenging at times and there is no shame in asking for assistance or admitting that you are struggling.

 Supervisors should be encouraged to ask “How are you?”
 “What can I do to help?” on a regular basis and be trained to spot signs that staff members may need support.
 Effective line management is key to driving wellbeing in any successful organisation.
-There is more information about training below.

 Create a positive culture